8

 Simon de Jesus Rodrigues, CoS at Curio

-Thinking about hiring a Chief of Staff or recruiting one internally?
-Here's a job description template for a Chief of Staff that you can use in your job listing:
+Thinking about hiring a chief of staff or recruiting one internally?
+Here's a job description template for a chief of staff that you can use in your job listing:

 ---

-As the Chief of Staff at a fast-growing technology company, you'll be a strategic thinker and operational doer who will solely focus on the most critical organizational priorities.
+As the chief of staff at a fast-growing technology company, you'll be a strategic thinker and operational doer who will solely focus on the most critical organizational priorities.
 You'll report to the CEO, play an important role in executive leadership, and work as a cooperative partner across all functional departments of the firm.

-The Chief of Staff's responsibilities include being a collaborator with the CEO as well as acting as a delegate on occasion.
+The chief of staff's responsibilities include being a collaborator with the CEO as well as acting as a delegate on occasion.
 Your job will entail exciting and varied tasks across our global presence, and your success will be judged on your ability to boost leverage and velocity for the CEO and the rest of the executive team.

 Responsibilities of the role: